Non Hodgkin Lymphoma Clinical Trial

 Participants who are seropositive for hepatitis C are eligible only in the setting of a sustained virologic response [SVR], defined as aviremia at least 12 weeks after completion of antiviral therapy.

-People of child-bearing potential and those who can father children must agree to use dual form of contraception (hormonal or barrier method of birth control; abstinence) prior to study entry and for the duration of study participation and for 3 months after the last dose.
+Women of child-bearing potential (WOBP) must agree to use an effective (dual) form of contraception (barrier, surgical sterilization, abstinence) prior to study entry and for the duration of study participation and for 3 months after the last dose of study drug.

 Participants must understand and sign a written informed consent document.